 Airport and airlines located in the port of city of Callao, Lima´s Aeropuerto Internacional Jorge Chavez 01-517-3100 www.lap.com.pe.

-Callao is serviced by flyghts from North, Central and South America, and tow regular direct flyghts from Europe (Madrid and Ansterdam) check the airport website or call 01-511-6055 for update departure and arrival schedules for domestic and international flyghts.
+Callao is serviced by flights from North, Central and South America, and two regular direct flights from Europe (Madrid and Ansterdam) check the airport website or call 01-511-6055 for update departure and arrival schedules for domestic and international flights.

-Cuzcon has the only other airport with international-al service-to La Paz, Bolivia.
+Cusco has the only other airport with international al service to La Paz, Bolivia.

-With a few exceptions (notably some Asian, African and Communist countries), viasa are not requiered for travelers entering Peru.
+With a few exceptions (notably some Asian, African and Communist countries), Visa are not requiered for travelers entering Peru.

-The actual length of stay is determined by the immigration officer at the point of entry.
-Becareful not to lose your tourist card, or you will have to queue ua an oficina de migraciones (immigration office), also simply known as migraciones, for a replacement card.
-It is a good edia to carry your passport and tourist card on your person at all times especially when traveling in remote areas, (it is requiered by law on the Inca Trail).
+Be careful not to lose your tourist card, or you will have to queue at immigration office (oficina de migraciones), also simply known as migraciones to get a replacement card.
+It is a good idea to carry your passport and TAM on your pocket at all times especially when traveling in remote areas, for example: it is required by law on the Inca Trail.

-For secority make a photocopy of both documents and keep them in a separate place form the originals.
+For security get a photocopy of both documents and keep them in a separate place form the originals.

-Peru use de Nuevo Sol (S), wich has traded at S2.50 to S3.50 per US dollar (US$) for several years although you should keep an eye on current events.
+Peru uses the Nuevo Sol (S), which has traded from S3.00 to S3.30 per US dollar (US$) for several years although you should keep an eye on current events.

-Carrying cash, an ATM card or traveler´s checks, as well as a cridit card that can be use for cash advances in case of emergency, is advisable.
+Carrying cash, an ATM card or traveler´s checks, as well as a credit card that can be use for cash advances in case of emergency, is advisable.

-When receiving local corrency, always ask for billetes pequeños (small bills), as S100 bills is hard to change in small towns or for small purchases.
+When receiving local currency, always ask for small bills (billetes pequeños), as S100 bills is hard to change in small towns or for small purchases.
 Carry as much spare change as posible, especially in small towns.

-Publics bathrooms often charge a small fee for use and getting change for paper can be darnn near imposible.
+Public bathrooms often charge a small fee for use and getting change for paper can be darn near impossible.

-The best places to exchange money are mormally casa de cambio (foreing exchange bureaus), which are fast, have longer hours and often give slightly better rates than banks.
+The best places to exchange money are normally foreign exchange bureaus (casa de cambio), which are fast, have longer hours and often give slightly better rates than banks.